cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 Quick test (browser):
 1. Sign in to `user-portal.html` and go to Equipment & Resource Center.
-2. Click “Equipment Requests” → form and “Your Requests” list should appear.
-Submit a test request and see it render in “Your Requests”.
+2. Click "Equipment Requests" → form and "Your Requests" list should appear.
+Submit a test request and see it render in "Your Requests".
 3. From `admin-dashboard.html`, approve the request (Row 4 → Requests).
 Ensure at least one item is checked out.
-4. Back in `user-portal.html`, click “My Rented Equipment” → the checked‑out item(s) render with rental details.
+4. Back in `user-portal.html`, click "My Rented Equipment" → the checked‑out item(s) render with rental details.
 No empty state if items exist.

 Console expectations:
-- On switching to Requests: logs “🔄 Loading equipment requests …” then “✅ Loaded equipment requests …” and “✅ Equipment requests rendered successfully”.
+- On switching to Requests: logs "🔄 Loading equipment requests …" then "✅ Loaded equipment requests …" and "✅ Equipment requests rendered successfully".
-- On switching to Rented: logs “🔄 Loading rented equipment …” then “✅ Loaded rented equipment …” and “✅ Rented equipment rendered successfully”.
+- On switching to Rented: logs "🔄 Loading rented equipment …" then "✅ Loaded rented equipment …" and "✅ Rented equipment rendered successfully".

 ### 2025-09-12 — Team Messaging: remove standalone "New Message" button